 By Mats Svedman & Pierre Almqvist (© 2009)

-(Note added: This article was written some years ago and be careful as both fuel/gasoline and oils changes in composition all the time, especially the gasolineare that is added with more and more ethanol keep your eye on the changes which can cause problems with old engines)
+(Note added: This article was written some years ago and be careful as both fuel/gasoline and oils changes in composition all the time, especially the fuel/gasoline that is added with more and more ethanol!
+Keep your eye on the changes which can cause problems with old car engines and fuelsystems.)

 It has been written a lot on how to tune cars and how to get more power at full speed or higher performance on the drag strip.